National Medical Support Notice

 Medical Insurance (MI) Obligor is the person that is required to provide health insurance under a medical insurance order.

-Medical Insurance (MI) Order is the requirement within a child support order for one or both of the parties to provide health insurance.
+Medical Insurance (MI) Order is the requirement within a child support order for one or both of the parties provide health insurance.

-How is the NMSN Used?
+How is the MNSN used?

 MI Obligor Questions and Answers

-I Received a “Notice of Medical Support Activity.”
+I received a notice of medical support activity.
 What does this mean?

 What will my employer do with the NMSN?

-The NMSN requires your employer to enroll your child(ren) in any medical insurance it has available for them and withhold the premiums from your paychecks.
+The NMSN requires your employer to enroll your children in any medical insurance it has available for them and withhold the premiums from your paychecks.

 What if I don’t agree with the information in the Notice of Medical Support Enforcement Activity?

-I can’t afford to pay for medical insurance for my child(ren).
+I can’t afford to pay for medical insurance for my children.
 What can I do?